Kotlin/kotlin-by-example/examples/01_introduction/02_Functions.md

 </div>

-1. Defines an infix extension function on `Int`
+1. Defining an infix extension function on `Int`.
-2. Call infix function `1`
+2. Calling the infix function.
-3. The infix function `to` from the standard library lets you easily create `Pair`s
+3. Creating a `Pair` by calling the infix function `to` from the standard library.
-4. Here's your own implementation of `to` creatively called `onto`
+4. Here's your own implementation of `to` creatively called `onto`.
-5. Extensions also work on members functions (methods).
+5. Infix notation also works on members functions (methods).
 6. The containing class becomes the first parameter.

-Note that the example uses [local functions](https://kotlinlang.org/docs/reference/functions.html#local-functions) (functions nested into another function).
+Note that the example uses [local functions](https://kotlinlang.org/docs/reference/functions.html#local-functions) (functions nested within another function).

-### Operator functions
+### Operator Functions

-Certain functions can be "upgraded" to [operators](https://kotlinlang.org/docs/reference/operator-overloading.html), allowing use of them with the corresponding operator symbol.
+Certain functions can be "upgraded" to [operators](https://kotlinlang.org/docs/reference/operator-overloading.html), allowing their calls with the corresponding operator symbol.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">